2020–21 Tampa Bay Lightning season: December

 On December 23, 2020, the Lightning announced the re-signing of forwards Mathieu Joseph and Alexander Volkov.
 Joseph was signed to a two-year extension and Volkov was signed to a one-year extension.
-Both forwards split the season between the Lightning and their AHL affiliate.
-Joseph played in 37 regular season games with the Lightning, scoring 4 goals and 3 assists.
-Volkov appeared in 9 regular season games, recording 1 assist.
-Volkov also drew into the Lightning's cup clinching game win over the Dallas Stars.
+Both forwards split the season between the Lightning and the Syracuse Crunch.
+Joseph played in 37 regular season games with the Lightning, scoring four goals and three assists.
+Volkov appeared in nine regular season games, recording one assist.
+Volkov also drew into the Lightning's Stanley Cup-clinching game win over the Dallas Stars.

 The Lightning also announced the re-signing of defenseman Jan Rutta to a two-year extension.
 Rutta played in 33 regular season games, recording a goal and six assists.
-Rutta also plated in 6 playoffs, recording a lone assist during the Lightning's cup run.
+Rutta also plated in six playoff games, recording a lone assist during the Lightning's Stanley Cup run.
 Rutta was originally acquired by the Lightning via trade from the Chicago Blackhawks in 2019.

-On December 24, 2020, the Lightning announced the re-signing of forward Anthony Cirelli to a 3-year contract extension.
+On December 24, 2020, the Lightning announced the re-signing of forward Anthony Cirelli to a three-year contract extension.
 Cirelli had 16 goals and 28 assists over 68 games in the regular season.
-Cirelli picked up 6 assists in the Lightning's 25-playoff games.
-Along with winning the Stanley Cup, Cirelli finished the past season 4th in Selke Trophy voting.
-The Selke is awarded to the best defensive forward in the NHL.
+Cirelli also recorded six assists in the Lightning's 25 playoff games.
+Along with winning the Stanley Cup, Cirelli finished the past season fourth in Frank J. Selke Trophy voting, which trophy is awarded to the NHL's best defensive forward.

-On December 27, 2020, the Lightning announced that it had traded Braydon Coburn, Cedric Paquette and their 2021 2nd-round pick to the Ottawa Senators in exchange for Anders Nilsson and Marian Gaborik.
-Both Nilsson and Gaborik will be placed on long term injured reserve for additional salary cap space to allow the Lightning to become cap compliant for the upcoming season.
+On December 27, 2020, the Lightning announced that it had traded Braydon Coburn, Cedric Paquette and their 2021 second-round draft pick to the Ottawa Senators in exchange for Anders Nilsson and Marian Gaborik.
+Both Nilsson and Gaborik were immediately placed on long-term injured reserve for additional salary cap space to allow the Lightning to become salary cap compliant for the upcoming season.